INTO-CPS-Association/example-line_follower_robot/README.md

 # Line Follower Robot

 ## Overview
-This example, originally developed in the DESTECS project.
+This example was originally developed in the DESTECS project.
 The model simulates a robot that can follow a line painted on the ground.
 The line contrasts from the background and the robot uses a number of sensors to detect light and dark areas on the ground.
 The robot has two wheels, each powered by individual motors to enable the robot to make controlled changes in direction.
 The number and position of the sensors may be configured in the model.
 A controller takes input from the sensors and encoders from the wheels to make outputs to the motors.

 ![Line Follower Robot](resources/robot.jpg)